brightway-lca/brightway2/docs/installation.rst

 2. As Brightway2 is in active development, make sure you have the latest sources by running (double-click) ``C:\bw2-python\bw2-update.bat``.
 3. Launch (double-click) the application ``C:\bw2-python\bw2-notebook.bat`` to start a notebook server, or ``C:\bw2-python\bw2-ipython.bat`` to get an IPython shell.

-You can safely move these batch files to your desktop for easy access.
+You can safely copy or move these batch files to your desktop for easy access.

 Will the installation package mess up other installations of Python?
 --------------------------------------------------------------------

-No, the installation package is completely independent, and doesn't write anything into your system registry or any other global files.
+No, the installation package is completely independent directory, and doesn't write anything into your system registry or any other global variables.

 Launching and using a command shell
 -----------------------------------